 Attempting to exercise a mobility clause in an unreasonable manner may result in the employee taking legal action against you at an employment tribunal.
 The employee may be able to claim constructive dismissal on the grounds that you have unfairly altered the terms of their contract in a way which led them to resign (i.e. by failing to act on the mobility clause in a reasonable way).
 Alternatively, they may seek to claim wrongful dismissal if you have dismissed them based on their refusal to relocate.

 Discrimination is another important risk factor with relocations.
 Specifically, an employee or particular group of employees should not be adversely affected by a relocation.
-Employers are required to consider the reasonable requirements of any disabled employee and must resolve disabled access issues in respect of the new location’s building and facilities.
+Employers are required to consider the reasonable requirements of any employees with disabilities and must resolve disabled access issues in respect of the new location’s building and facilities.

 Refusal to relocate could be considered misconduct if the employee’s contract includes a mobility clause.
-While misconduct would be grounds for dismissal, you should be extremely wary about dismissing any employee who may be able to claim that your actions were unreasonable.
+While misconduct would be grounds for dismissal, you should proceed with caution when considering dismissing any employee who may be able to claim that your actions were unreasonable.
 Remember that “reasonable” and “unreasonable” are open to subjective interpretation.
 Employers should only consider dismissal when an employee refuses to move, if they are certain that the employee has no good reason for doing so.